laminlabs/lamin-docs/docs/launch.md

 ## Launching on the Seqera platform

 The following walkthrough assumes that you already registered a pipeline in LaminDB.
 If you didn't, browse to the "Setup a pipeline" section.
+Also ensure that you have a `Compute environment` that includes a `LAMIN_API_KEY` as an env variable.
+It is optional but recommended to use `nf-lamin`.
+For this, modify your `nextflow config` as documented in [nf-lamin](nf-lamin).

 ### Step 0: Navigate to a pipeline